ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 [https://ioda.caida.org/ioda/dashboard#view=inspect&entity=country/BJ&lastView=overview&from=1556385008&until=1556557928](https://ioda.caida.org/ioda/dashboard#view=inspect&entity=country/BJ&lastView=overview&from=1556385008&until=1556557928)

-All three time series indicate the occurrence of a significant Internet blackout.
+In Figure 13, all three time series indicate the occurrence of a significant Internet blackout.
 The figure shows that the outage began at around 10 AM UTC on 28th April 2019 (the day of the election).
 By around 6 AM UTC on the next day, 29th April 2019, the time series for all data sources suggest that the Internet blackout in Benin ended.

 Figures 14, 15, 16 and 17 below show the occurrences of Internet blackout events in four large ASes in Benin.